Bobby rejoined The Charles Group, LLC as President in April, 2005 after serving

 His tenure in the Bush Administration led to the development of strong international

 relationships, which reinforce his strong ties with many in Congress and the administration.

 Charles founded The Charles Group, LLC in 1999 upon leaving service as Staff Director

-Justice Subcommittee (GRO) in the House of Representatives from 1995-1999.
-Charles
+Subcommittee (GRO) in the House of Representatives from 1995-1999.
+Charles also served

-and as top staffer to the Bi-Partisan Drug Policy Group from 1995-1999.
-Charles
+as top staffer to the Bi-Partisan Drug Policy Group from 1995-1999.
+Charles maintains

 A former litigator in New York and Washington, Charles worked at Weil Gotshal &

 Manges and Kramer Levin between 1988 and 1995, clerked on the U.S. Court of Appeals